pranshustuff/rootkit-attack-defence/README.md

 # rootkit-attack-defence
-Learning Project making versions of rootkits and rootkit detection
+Learning Project making versions of rootkits and rootkit detection.
+A daemon writing "Hello-<n>" every 5 seconds is used to simulate a virus that the "rootkit" hides.

 ## V1
 ### Attack